nkallen/LRJew/README.markdown

 * A cache is an efficient place to store data.
 * If you have a cache of bounded size, and you keep putting more and more data into the cache, eventually your cache will be full.
-* When a cache is full, you can either throw away some data from the cache, or not add new data to the cache.
+* When a cache is full, you can either throw away some data or not add new data.
 * An LRU is the most popular "cache replacement algorithm".
 * An LRU is a policy whereby you make room for new data by throwing away the oldest data.
 * You can think of an LRU as a stack of bounded size where the oldest items fall off the bottom.